Labs64/netlicensing.io/_posts/2020-11-18-onboard-users-using-interactive-product-tours-with-guidechimp.md

 ---
 layout: post
 title: "Onboard users using interactive Product Tours with GuideChimp"
-description: "Step-by-step interactive guides and feature introduction tours is one of the techniques every marketer should know and adopt nowadays"
+description: "Step-by-step interactive guides and feature introduction tours is one of the techniques every marketer should know and adopt"
 image:
   url: /img/blog/guidechimp-webapp-product-tours.png
 tags: